awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail provides a HTTPS endpoint for every container service in the format “*<service\-name>*\.*<random\-guid>*\.*<aws\-region\-name>*\.cs\.amazonlightsail\.com\.
 Only the service name can be customized\.
 Alternately, you can use a custom domain name\.
 For more information, see [Enabling and managing custom domains for your Amazon Lightsail container services](amazon-lightsail-enabling-container-services-custom-domains.md)\.

 **Can I use custom domains for the HTTPS endpoint of a Lightsail container service?**
 Yes\.
-You can create and attach an SSL/TLS certificate with custom domain names to your container service from within Lightsail\.
-The certificates need to be domain validated\.
-If you manage your domain via Lightsail DNS, you can create CNAME records mapping to your container services\.
-Creating an A\-record for a container service while using Lightsail DNS zones is not currently supported\.
-Alternately, you can use a DNS provider who supports adding ALIAS records, mapping your apex domain to the Lightsail container service default hostname\.
+You can create and attach an SSL/TLS certificate with custom domain names to your container service in Lightsail\.
+The certificates must be domain validated\.
+If you the DNS of your domain using a Lightsail DNS zone, you can add an address \(A for IPv4 or AAAA for IPv6\) to map the apex of your domain \(e\.g\., `example.com`\) or a subdomain \(e\.g\., `www.example.com`\) to your container services\.
+You can also add a canonical \(CNAME\) record to map a subdomain \(e\.g\., `www.example.com`\) to your container services\.
+Alternately, you can use a DNS hosting provider who supports adding ALIAS records to map the apex of your domain \(\.e\.g, `example.com`\) to the default domain \(public DNS\) of your Lightsail container service\.
 For more information, see [Enabling and managing custom domains for your Amazon Lightsail container services](amazon-lightsail-enabling-container-services-custom-domains.md)\.

 **What do Lightsail container services cost?**
 Lightsail container services are billed on an on\-demand hourly rate, so you pay only for what you use\.
 For every Lightsail container service you use, we charge you the fixed hourly price, up to the maximum monthly service price\.
 Maximum monthly service price can be calculated by multiplying the base price of the power of your service with the scale of your service\.
 For example, a service of Micro power and scale of 2 will cost a maximum of $10\*2=$20/month\.
 The least expensive Lightsail container service starts at $0\.0094 USD/hour \($7 USD/month\)\.
 Additional data transfer charges may apply for usage above the free\-quota of 500 GB per month for each service\.